 The main raw material needed for the production of graphene is natural flake graphite.
 The Corporation believes that there is currently an oversupply in the market of natural flake graphite.
-The Corporation's graphite is currently procured from a Canadian isupplier, but graphite is also readily available from alternative sources.
+The Corporation's graphite is currently procured from a Canadian supplier, but graphite is also readily available from alternative sources.
 Furthermore, if the electric vehicles market continues to grow and use spherical graphite, NanoXplore believes that there is limited supply risk, as the required feedstock is small flake natural graphite, which is in greater availability than large flake natural graphite.
-All other raw materials used in the production of graphene are readily available and equipment used in the production of graphene are readily available and equipment used in the production of reading and glass fiber for the production of composite parts are procured from several suppliers, with whom the Corporation has had long term commercial relationships.
+All other raw materials used in the production of graphene are readily available and equipment used in the production of graphene tresin and glass fiber for the production of composite parts are procured from several suppliers, with whom the Corporation has had long term commercial relationships.